+1. PROJECT TITLE: General Plan Amendment (GPA) 2013-001

+Concurrent Entitlements: Specific Plan Amendment 13-001, Prezone 13-001

+2. LEAD AGENCY: City of Paso Robles

+1000 Spring Street

+Paso Robles, CA 93446

+Contact:

+Phone: (805) 237-3970

+Email:

-1. PROJECT TITLE: General Plan Amendment (GPA) 2013-001 Concurrent Entitlements: Specific Plan Amendment 13-001, Prezone 13-001 2.
-LEAD AGENCY: Contact: Phone: Email: City of Paso Robles 1000 Spring Street Paso Robles, CA 93446 (805) 237-3970 3.
-PROJECT LOCATION: 60 lots in the Uptown/Town Centre Specific Plan Area (See attached map - "Exhibit A".); Two adjacent properties (15 and 17 acres) located north side of Union Road at the eastern boundary of the City (See attached map - "Exhibit B".).); A 1.4 acre parcel proposed for annexation located west of the western City limits and south of Pacific Avenue.
+PROJECT LOCATION: 60 lots in the Uptown/Town Centre Specific Plan Area (See attached map - "Exhibit A".);

+2. Two adjacent properties (15 and 17 acres) located north side of Union Road at the eastern boundary of the City (See attached map - "Exhibit B".).);

+3. A 1.4 acre parcel proposed for annexation located west of the western City limits and south of Pacific Avenue.
 (See attached map - "Exhibit C".).)

-Sphere of Influence for the City, as adopted by the Local Agency Formation Commission (LAFCO) of the County of San Luis Obispo on February 21, 2013.
+4. Sphere of Influence for the City, as adopted by the Local Agency Formation Commission (LAFCO) of the County of San Luis Obispo on February 21, 2013.
 (See attached map - "Exhibit D".)

-4. PROJECT PROPONENT: City of Paso Robles Contact Person: Ed Gallagher, Community Development Director Phone: Email: (805) 237-3970 ed@prcity.com 5.
-GENERAL PLAN DESIGNATION: Several land use designations 6.
-ZONING: Several zones 7 PROJECT DESCRIPTION .
-The City of Paso Robles proposes to amend the L and Use Element of the
+4. PROJECT PROPONENT: City of Paso Robles

+Contact Person: Ed Gallagher, Community Development Director

+Phone: (805) 237-3970 Email: ed@prcity.com

+5. GENERAL PLAN DESIGNATION: Several land use designations

+6. ZONING: Several zones

-- 7. PROJECT DESCRIPTION: The City of Paso Robles proposes to amend the Land Use Element of the General Plan to make the following changes to the Land Use Element's Land Use Map (Figure LU-6) and Sphere of Influence Map (Figure LU-1): - e.
+7. PROJECT DESCRIPTION: The City of Paso Robles proposes to amend the Land Use Element of the General Plan to make the following changes to the Land Use Element's Land Use Map (Figure LU-6) and Sphere of Influence Map (Figure LU-1):

+e.
 Amend Figure LU-6 to redesignate 60 lots developed with urban uses located in the historic downtown to make their land use designations more-closely conform to zoning applied by the Uptown/Town Centre Specific Plan, which was adopted on May 3, 2011.
 For 5 lots, the general plan should have been amended at the time of adoption of the plan as the specific plan called for changes in the range of permitted uses and intensity of development on those parcels.
 The other 55 lots were zoned T-3F, which allows for mixed use development and residential densities up to 8 units per acre.
 Existing land use base and overlay categories of "Office Professional", which allowed multi-family residential use, were retained on those lots, while the majority of other lots in the specific plan area that had been zoned T-3F were re-designated as "Mixed Use, 8 units per acre (MU-8)".
 The proposed general plan amendment will make all T-3F zoned lots designated as MU-8.